Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 These Miso Chocolate Chip Cookies are the best of so many worlds.
 The ends are slightly crispy and chewy with a super soft center.
 The miso adds a wonderful, unexpected savory element to this sweet chocolate chip cookie.

-“Miso…in coookies?”
+“Misoโฆin coookies?”
 Yes, girl.
 In cookies.
-I didn’t exactly invent this idea but using white and red miso being used in baked good has been on trend for the last few years.
+I didnโt exactly invent this idea but using white and red miso being used in baked good has been on trend for the last few years.
 And for good reason.
+I’ve indulged in this trend too like with my Miso Brownies and Miso Caramel Apple Pie.

 Miso adds a lovely, rich nuttiness to cookies.
 At first bite, the flavor is very subtle.
 You have to think about it and then you’re like “Ohhhh yeah.
 There it is.”